Felix72396/digit-recall-game/README.md

 Unlike the first game you recall the figures from back to front (**reversed**).

 3. **SUPER-RECALL-CULUS GAME:** This is the third and last of these series of games.
-It has concepts of the previous games, but the figures to recalled are organized in squared matrixes ranged from 3 x 3 up to 10 x 10 size.
+It has concepts of the previous games, but the figures to recalled are organized in squared matrices ranged from 3 x 3 up to 10 x 10 size.
 You have one minute to memorize all the numbers in the matrix and if you fail you can keep trying by clicking the **"Hint"** button and you get a change to see the numbers withing one minute again.

 ## DETAILS FOR INSTALLING